newrelic/newrelic-node-examples/error-fingerprinting/README.md

 `newrelic.setErrorGroupCallback` provides a way for you to customize the `error.group.name` attribute of errors that are captured by the agent.
 This attribute controls how the Errors Inbox functionality groups similar errors together.

-`newrelic.setErrorGroupCallback` accepts one argument: a callback function.
+`newrelic.setErrorGroupCallback` accepts one argument: a synchronous callback function.
 The callback function can accept an object argument, which contains metadata associated with an individual error.
 The object passed to the callback function has the following shape:

 ```js
 {